-Our client provides Fortune 1,000 companies with a high-profile learning and leadership development content platform.
-They wanted to focus on reaching a small group of high-priority accounts with messaging that felt personal and customized to their specific needs.
-To reach their target market, we used account based marketing best practices to lay out the following plan:
+A Fortune 1,000 company with a high-profile learning and leadership development content platform added more than $5 million additional dollars to their sales pipeline with account based marketing.
+The company wanted to focus on reaching a small group of high-priority accounts with messaging that felt personal and customized to their specific needs.
+They used the following plan, built on account based marketing best practices, to reach their target market:

-By following these five steps, our team converted 26% of our client’s target accounts to introductory meetings and added significant revenue potential for the company.
+By following these five steps, the company was able to convert 26% of their target accounts to introductory meetings.
+Their success through account based marketing added significant revenue potential.

-Nearly 2/3 of B2B marketers identify engaging key decision makers as their top challenge.
+Nearly 2/3 of B2B marketers identify engaging key decision-makers as their top challenge.
 At MarketLauncher, we use account based marketing to help companies reach executives and c-suite level buyers.
-We’re especially good at working on programs that involve a complex sale.
-Our specialists are subject-matter experts in a variety of industries, so we understand what your up-against and how best to engage buyers at the right place and time.
+Our specialists are subject-matter experts in a variety of industries, so we understand what you're up-against and how best to engage buyers at the right place and time.

 Ready to drive more sales with account based marketing?
 Learn more about our approach.